/Blog/Start your business/Low-Risk Business Ideas That Bring Steady Work

 1. Contract-based services where the work stops being once-off

 One of the steadiest places to build right now is in work that people simply can’t live without.
-As load shedding, independent power and stretched public facilities have become normal, a growing category of small businesses has formed around keeping things running in the background.
+As more homes, complexes and small businesses rely on backup power, shared facilities and regular maintenance, a growing category of small businesses has formed around keeping things running in the background.

 Examples of businesses in this space include: